sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/react-intro/README.md

 </div>
 ```

-These uses are powerful for making your code more reusable and expressive, but the true power of React is in the way it handles interactivity:
+These uses of components are powerful for making your code reusable and expressive, but the true power of React is the way it handles interactivity:

 ```jsx
 import { useState } from 'react'